Skip to main content

 For example, consider the management of andropause.
 A conventional approach might wait for a patient to present with severe symptoms and a total testosterone level below a conservative threshold (e.g. 300 ng/dL) before initiating therapy.
 A systems-based approach would monitor a panel of biomarkers over time.

-It would detect the initial decline in and the concurrent rise in SHBG and LH, recognizing these as early signs of HPG axis dysregulation.
+It would detect the initial decline in free testosterone and the concurrent rise in SHBG and LH, recognizing these as early signs of HPG axis dysregulation.
 It might initiate supportive therapies, such as nutritional interventions to lower SHBG or targeted supplements to support pituitary function, long before testosterone levels fall into the overtly hypogonadal range.

 If hormonal therapy is eventually required, it will be part of a broader strategy to restore the entire axis, potentially including agents like Enclomiphene to directly stimulate pituitary output of LH and FSH.
 This is the essential difference ∞ one waits for the system to fail, the other actively works to prevent its failure.